Citation, DOI & article data

 Epiploic appendagitis is a rare self-limiting ischemic/inflammatory process involving appendix epiploica of the colon and may either be primary or secondary to adjacent pathology.
 This article pertains to primary (spontaneous) epiploic appendagitis.
 The term along with omental infarction is grouped under the broader umbrella term intraperitoneal focal fat infarction 9.

-Epiploic appendagitis merely denotes inflammation of the one or more appendices epiploicae, which number 50-100 and are distributed along with the large bowel with variable frequency 3,4,6:
+Epiploic appendagitis merely denotes inflammation of one or more appendices epiploicae, which number 50-100 and are distributed along the large bowel with variable frequency 3,4,6:

 - rectosigmoid junction: 57%

 - transverse colon: 6%

 The pathogenesis is thought to be due to torsion of a large and pedunculated appendage epiploica, or spontaneous thrombosis of the venous outflow, resulting in ischemia and necrosis 3.

 Ultrasound evaluation of the patient's area of maximal tenderness may reveal a rounded, non-compressible, hyperechoic mass, without internal vascularity, and surrounded by a subtle hypoechoic line 5.
 They are typically 2-4 cm in maximal diameter.

 They typically exert local mass effect but are not usually associated with bowel wall thickening or ascites 5.

 The CT appearance is usually characteristic:

 - a fat-density ovoid structure adjacent to the colon, usually 1.5-3.5 cm in diameter 2

 - thin high-density rim, known as the hyperattenuating ring sign (1-3 mm thick) 5,6